Alin145972/CSS---My-Site/README.md

 # CSS---My-Site
-My second project from "The complete web development bootcamp" This is the second project i did from the Angel Yu web development bootcamp.
+My second project from "The complete web development bootcamp".
+This is the second project i did from the Angela Yu web development bootcamp.